neos7m/OresMod/README.md

 - Russian
 - Spanish

-I will accept translations from any other language Minecraft supports.
+I will accept translations into any other language Minecraft supports.

 If you want to translate the mod, make a copy of en_us.json in the src/main/resources/assets/oresmod/lang folder, translate whatever is